U.S. Interior Department weighs plan to save Navajo coal plant from closing

 “With the 1968 Act in mind, the Department expects to consider several options going forward, including the feasibility of continued use of NGS-provided power,” the letter, reviewed by Reuters, said.

-A spokesman for the Bureau of Reclamation, Dan Dubray, said no final decisions had been made.
+A spokesman for the Bureau of Reclamation, Dan DuBray, said no final decisions had been made.

 The CAP board is due to meet on Thursday to discuss future options for sourcing cheaper power to run the project.